Find a job: Homes for Ukraine

 Understanding English will help you when adapting to life in the UK.

 The UK government is funding STEP Ukraine which is a completely free, virtual 12-week English language and employment support programme for Ukrainians in the UK.
 Thousands of Ukrainians have already benefited from STEP Ukraine, achieving improved job prospects and English language skills whilst here in the UK.
-There are only a limited number of spaces still available on STEP Ukraine, and we recommend applying as soon as possible on World Jewish Relief’s website.
+Registrations for the STEP Ukraine programme are no longer being accepted.
+However, you can fill out your details to join the waiting list on World Jewish Relief’s website.

 Who is eligible for STEP Ukraine